Peace of mind is one of the top goals of most people, even though they might not be aware that this is their goal.

 Such peaceful moments are not so rare.
 You have experienced them in the past, at times, when you were engaged in some kind of an absorbing or interesting activity.

 - You can experience peaceful moments in the company of someone you love.

-- You feel this tranquility when you were absorbed in reading an interesting book.
+- Tranquility fills you when you are absorbed in reading an interesting book.

 - In deep asleep, when you are not aware of anything, your mind is at rest.